lancedb/vectordb-recipes/examples/CLI-SDK-Manual-Chatbot-Locally/README.md

 python3 assistant.py
 ```

-*Note: This Chatbot utilizes `data\manual.pdf`.
+*Note: This Chatbot utilizes `data/manual.pdf`.
 For running it on your document change path of document in `assistant.py`*